top of page

 Why Confidentiality Matters

 Confidentiality allows therapy to be a place where you don’t have to edit your thoughts or protect others from your true feelings.
-When you trust that your privacy is respected, you’re more likely to share what actually matters, not just the surface details, but the deeper thoughts and feelings that shape your inner life.
+When you trust that your privacy is respected, you are more likely to share what actually matters, not just the surface details, but the deeper thoughts and feelings that shape your inner life.

 Confidentiality also allows you to explore difficult or vulnerable experiences at your own pace, trusting that what you share will not travel beyond the room.
 That sense of safety makes it possible to go deeper, more honestly, and more meaningfully over time.

-My Commitment to Confidentiality
+A Commitment to Confidentiality

-I take confidentiality very seriously because, well, I would never want to betray another person, and because a trusting therapeutic relationship is crucial to a successful outcome.
 My intention is to provide the people I work with a space where they can talk freely and feel deeply, openly, and vulnerably about whatever is present for them.

 The Limits of Confidentiality